VARUNKV20145/waeatherapp/README.md

 # wheatherapp

-A mobile application that shows the temperature,pressure,humidity,cloudcover of places.
+A mobile application that shows the temperature,pressure,humidity and cloudcover of place that the user is searched.

 ## Getting Started